prataprc/prataprc.github.io/_posts/2013-04-28-eternal-struggle.md

 that ideal.
 They spoil the party, where ever it is, what ever kind it is, for every form of good-times a resistance was lurking around, people always shored up on the resistance.
-I never understood them, I even doubt they understand themself.
+I never understood them, I even doubt they understand them self.
 But then that seem to be their very fate - "eternal struggle" !!
 It is a human spirit, eternal struggle is a human spirit and succumbing to that is as natural as breathing air.

-Disgusted with status-quo ! is just the first step.
+Disgusted with status quo is just the first step.
 Many who dare to take the first step, retire after that ...